hpides/BDL/tutorial_06_spark_pyspark_setup.md

 ### Word Count Example

-After opening the Jupyter Ui create a new Notebook and add the following lines.
+After opening the Jupyter web UI, create a new notebook and add the following lines.

 ```bash
 # Import SparkSession